rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.
-This is _how a pure Alternative_ always works.  (...
+This is _how a pure alternative_ always works.  (...
 Or does it?
 See next section.)

 The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside.
 `Alternative` makes it easy to write code,  it does not make it easy to maintain it.

-## Missing Instances
+## Pessimistic Instances

 It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance allowing to recover the error information.
 This is not the case with `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).